Pharmacy Practice in Focus: Oncology

 Why Are Vaccinations Important in Hematologic Care?

 Infection prevention is a hallmark of care in patients undergoing antibody-based treatment with agents such as daratumumab (Darzalex; Johnson & Johnson), necessitating efforts to increase protection.
-Unfortunately, patients with multiple myeloma who have undergone autologous stem cell transplantation (ASCT) or are receiving antibody-based treatment are contraindicated to live-attenuated vaccines—including the measles-mumps-rubella (MMR) vaccine—due to the risk of disseminated infections.2
+Unfortunately, patients with MM who have undergone autologous stem cell transplantation (ASCT) or are receiving antibody-based treatment are contraindicated to live-attenuated vaccines—including the measles-mumps-rubella (MMR) vaccine—due to the risk of disseminated infections.2

 “Despite what the current health administration is putting out there, hopefully most of us can agree that vaccines have prevented and continue to prevent millions of deaths around the world,” James Davis, PharmD, BCOP, malignant hematology pharmacy specialist at the Medical University of South Carolina, said during his presentation.
-Davis and a team of investigators conducted a multi-center retrospective study evaluating the safety of MMR vaccination in patients with multiple myeloma receiving daratumumab after ASCT.2
+Davis and a team of investigators conducted a multicenter retrospective study evaluating the safety of MMR vaccination in patients with multiple myeloma receiving daratumumab after ASCT.2

 Was MMR Vaccination Safe in Daratumumab-Treated Patients With MM?